Stutchbury/MostlyPrintedProbe/docs/PRINTING.md

 **A Note on Seams:** Unless you are able to truly hide your Z seam (ie no blobs), I recommend having a single seam that can be filed or scraped flat where required.

 Unless otherwise specified, I am using 4 walls and the default infill.
+Only two parts need supports.

 ### Sleeve

+Filamentt required: 7g, 2.25m

 ![print sleeve](../images/print-sleeve.png)